What is an IP Address?

 Preventing IP Conflicts

-To prevent two devices from having the same IP address on a network, IP address management (IPAM) systems, including DHCP servers and routers, are used.
-IP conflicts can disrupt data transmission, causing network issues.
+To avoid two devices on the same network from sharing the same IP address, IP address management (IPAM) systems, such as DHCP servers and routers, are employed.
+IP conflicts can disrupt data flow and cause network issues.

 Finding Your IP Address